danmed/TasmoBackupV1/README.md

 * fix datatables length and sort
 * add select-all to add page
 * fixup headers and back links
+* auto add when doing scans
+* cron to run backup-all in docker for HA

 # Features
 * Add single devices